jarviscanada/jarvis_data_eng_CarlaCastaneda/linux_sql/README.md

 How did you test your bash scripts and SQL queries?
 What was the result?

-I used Intelliji Ultimates built in database tool to troubleshoot and test SQL queries. for the bash scripts I was able to test and troubleshoot them with the
+I used Intelliji Ultimates built in database tool to troubleshoot and test SQL queries. for the bash scripts I was able to test and troubleshoot them with the bash commands
 # Deployment
-How did you deploy your app? (e.g. Github, crontab, docker)
+How did you deploy your app? (e.g. Github, crontab, docker) using Github

 # Improvements
 Write at least three things you want to improve